shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/member-service.md

 ---
-title: Member Service
+title: Digital Platform API - Member Service
 description: This article provides information on member service.
 Each member has multiple users with their own UI and API credentials managed by the User Service. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Member service
+# Digital Platform API - Member service

 A member is any entity that has a financial relationship with Xandr, and each client is a single member.
 Members are registered with the Member Service by Xandr personnel, and all API activity must be associated with a member.
 Note that the Member Service does not grant API or UI access.
 Each member has multiple users who have their own UI and API credentials, and are managed by the [User Service](./user-service.md).